moyano83/High-Performance-Spark/README.md

 being evicted.

 #### Number and Size of Partitions
-By default, when an RDD is created by reading from sta‐ ble storage, the number of partitions corresponds to the splits configured in that input format.
+By default, when an RDD is created by reading from stable storage, the number of partitions corresponds to the splits configured in that input format.
 If the number of partitions is not specified for the wide transformation, Spark defaults to using the number specified by the conf value of _spark.default.parallelism_.
 At a minimum you should use as many partitions as total cores, increasing the number of partitions can also help reduce out-of-memory